Australian Communications Consumer Action Network

-The Australian Communications Consumer Action Network (ACCAN) is the peak advocacy group for Australian communications consumers.
-It receives Australian government funding to carry out its work, part of which ACCAN distributes to researchers.
+The Australian Communications Consumer Action Network (ACCAN) is the peak body representing consumers of communications products and services in Australia, covering telephone, internet and broadcasting services.
+It receives Australian Government funding to carry out its work, part of which it distributes to external researchers through a grants scheme.

-Government funding
+Funding

 ACCAN is funded by the Commonwealth of Australia under section 593 of the Telecommunications Act 1997.
 This funding is recovered from a levy on telecommunications carriers.
+The Government announced additional funding for ACCAN in 2024.